monika-petkova/monika-petkova/README.md

-- 👋 Hi, I’m Monika
+👋 Hi, I’m Monika
-- 👀 I’m interested in Web Development
+👀 I’m interested in Web Development and Design

+PS: find me on dribbble here: https://dribbble.com/monika-petkova

 <!---
 monika-petkova/monika-petkova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.